dev-adriano/rust-api/README.md

-# Rest API in RUST
+# Rustodon
-A REST API in Rust with Actix web 2.0 and Diesel
+A REST API for publishing on mastodon